updated on 20 February 2025

 Representation

-We’re a representative body that remains at the forefront of many campaigns in the public interest: defending the rule of law, supporting access to justice, and promoting the legal services sector.
+We’re a representative body that remains at the forefront of many campaigns in the public interest: defending the rule of law, supporting access to justice and promoting the legal services sector.
 The Bar Council also campaigns on a range of issues linked to conditions at work, including earnings, the allocation of work, and bullying and harassment.

 Training

 Barristers exist to serve the public.
-As independent and specialist advocates, barristers help people uphold their legal rights and obligations, often acting on behalf of the most vulnerable members of society.
+As independent and specialist advocates, barristers help people to uphold their legal rights and obligations, often acting on behalf of the most vulnerable members of society.

 The ‘cab rank’ rule